How Much Does HVAC Repair Cost in 2025?

 Heat Pump Repair Costs

-If you have another type of heater, like a heat pump, you'll have to think about repairs and maintenance for that system as well.
+If you have another type of heater, such as a heat pump, you'll also need to consider repairs and maintenance for that system.
 Here’s what you can expect repairs to cost.

 Heat pump repair costs range from $200 to $2,000.
 Since this system runs similarly to an air conditioner, you may encounter comparable repair issues.

-Heat pumps work by moving heat from your home to the outdoors or vice versa.
+Heat pumps work by transferring heat from one location to another, either from your home to the outdoors or vice versa.
 Air-source models are popular alternatives to furnaces in regions with mild winters.
-Ground-source systems are more expensive but can work in almost any climate.
-If you're thinking about replacement instead of repair, this is what you can expect to pay for these types:
+Ground-source systems are more expensive, but they can operate in almost any climate.

 DIY HVAC Repairs vs. Hiring a Pro